Why get baptized?

 How do we overcome sin?

 We know God is Good and Gracious and Loving in giving us the Way, the Truth and the Life for our salvation, our Savior Jesus.
 We know that He works all things for our good.
 We must always turn to God in His Word and pray for answers, never away from Him.
-Sometimes the answers He has are not evident to us right now, but later.
+Sometimes the answers He has are not evident to us right away.
 It may even be in heaven that we see and understand His purposes.

 Do you have questions we haven’t covered?